When it comes to fishing rubber worms for bass it can be daunting trying to figure out where to start.

 Paddle tail worms may differ the most from the previous three worms mentioned.

-Body types on these worms can vary some.
-Most will have a straight body down to the tail where you will have a paddle type tail.
+The body types of these worms can vary.
+Most will have a straight body down to the tail and you will have a paddle-type tail.

 Sometimes these bodies can get thicker in the middle and then tapper back down before reaching the paddle.